-FRESH AIR.
-Those two hope-filled words evoke the notion of a better place.
+FRESH AIR: two hope-filled words that evoke the notion of a better, cleaner place.
 A place where all your troubles can be left behind and a momentary breath can de-stress and revitalize.
-A walk through a leafy Surrey suburb.
+A walk through a leafy suburb.
 A stroll across the Yorkshire Dales on a cold winter’s morning.
 Perhaps a walk along the beach at Porthcurno.

 Try Kashmir.
 Try the foothills of the Himalayas.
 While the air is pure, the same can’t be said about the politics.
-Since the partition between India and Pakistan in 1947 the region has been disputed and claimed by both parties.
-Wars have been fought and blood spilled in a seemingly everlasting conflict that continues to divide the great nations.
+Since the partition between India and Pakistan in 1947, the region has been disputed and claimed by both parties.
+Wars have been fought and blood spilt in a seemingly everlasting conflict that continues to divide the great nations.

-5pm, Saturday June 14, 2008.
-The air is thick and the stands are full.
+June 14, 2008: the air is thick and the stands are full.
 Kashmir have, for the first time in their history, made it to the quarter-finals of Indian’s leading knockout tournament, the Santosh Trophy.
 Their achievement represents a major step forward in football development in Indian administered Kashmir.

 Come kick-off, the crowd is ecstatic.
 Thousands of Kashmiri spectators are supporting the local team – the biggest turnout for a football match in their history.
 Many of the locals have little or no knowledge of football yet the power of the sport and the sense of identity and purpose in competing against Punjab has brought them together.

-Punjab, the hot plains of western India and eastern Pakistan, have long since held one of the strongest identities in the sub-continent.
-Sikhs, Muslims and Hindus all live within touching distance and have done so for over a thousand years.
-Largely in peace, too.
+Punjab, the hot plains of western India and eastern Pakistan, have long since held one of the strongest identities on the sub-continent.
+Sikhs, Muslims and Hindus all live within touching distance and have done so for over a thousand years – largely in peace.
 That was until the partition.
 Few areas saw more violent fighting and fewer still the number of bodies that followed.
 An estimated 500,000 died in the Punjab region alone.
 Staggering numbers.
-However when an identity is so strong, so rich in heritage, it’s worth fighting for.
+However, when an identity is so strong, so rich in heritage, it’s worth fighting for.

-It remains a highly charged area almost seven years since that tumultuous day.
+It remains a highly-charged area almost a decade since that tumultuous day.
 For the record, Punjab were the eventual winners of the tie and the tournament.

-At the turn of the twentieth century the British brought football to Kashmir like they had brought cricket in 1721.
+At the turn of the 20th century, the British brought football to Kashmir like they had brought cricket in 1721.
 Why to Kashmir?
 Well, the Raj needed a location to migrate to during the hot summer months on the plains.
-Many went to Shimla, the beautiful northwest town, also on the foothills of the Himalayas.
-Others went to Murree, 35 miles northeast of the now Pakistan capital, Islamabad.
+Many went to Shimla, the beautiful north-west town, also on the foothills of the Himalayas.
+Others went to Murree, 35 miles north-east of the now Pakistan capital, Islamabad.
 Some, however, went to Kashmir.